 What about it?
-But when you're looking for true believers, look I told you a few weeks ago according to the recent survey 82% or 81% of Americans say they're Christians.
-Only 9% say they have a biblical world view.
-Well, what is a Christian who doesn't have a biblical world view.
+But when you're looking for true believers, look I told you a few weeks ago according to the recent survey 82 percent or 81 percent of Americans say they're Christians.
+Only 9 percent say they have a biblical world view.
+Well, what is a Christian who doesn't have a biblical world view?
 What is that?
-I mean, you could ask the question today are only a few really saved?
+I mean, you could ask the question today: Are only a few really saved?
 People keep speculating and I hear it all the time.
 You know we're praying that the gospel will reach the end of the world and the whole world will be saved.
-You particularly hear that in the media Christian "media."
+You particularly hear that in the media, Christian quote-unquote "media."

 There's some idea, you know, there's going to be this great sweeping of the gospel across the face of the earth and, you know, I get the same kind of things you do, probably more than you do in the mail, and they say, you know, a million people were saved over here and two million were saved over here and three million were saved over here.
 And I got one thing one time that said tens of millions of people are now in the kingdom because of this ministry.
 But it seems to me that when it comes down to who really knows the truth of the gospel, it's a pretty small group.

-But Chapter 56, verse, well verse 7, well, let's go back to verse 6 because we pick up the nations here.
-"Also the foreigners who joined themselves to the Lord to minister to him and love the name of the Lord to be His servants.
+But chapter 56, verse...well verse 7...well, let's go back to verse 6 because we pick up the nations here: "Also the foreigners who joined themselves to the Lord to minister to Him and love the name of the Lord, to be His servants.
 Everyone who keeps from profaning the Sabbath holds fast my covenant.
-Even those I will bring to my holy mountain, make the joyful in my house of prayer.
-Their burnt offering sacrifices will be acceptable on my altar.
-For my house will be called a house of prayer for all the nations."
+Even those I will bring to my holy mountain, make them joyful in my house of prayer.
+Their burnt offering sacrifices will be acceptable on my altar for my house will be called a house of prayer for all the nations."

-In fact, the scriptures were used by the rabbis to establish this reality so that they believe when the Messiah came it would be this great salvation of the nation Israel and then it would extend to the world.
-The only people who wouldn't get in on the salvation the Messiah would bring, the Rabbi said were those who denied resurrection.
-Which meant that they believed the Sadducees were outside salvation.
-Or denied the divine origin of the law.
-Or those who live for nothing but their flesh or those who were heretics or those who verbalize the name of God.
-Those who said Tetragrammaton Yahweh.
+In fact, the Scriptures were used by the rabbis to establish this reality so that they believed when the Messiah came it would be this great salvation of the nation Israel and then it would extend to the world.
+The only people who wouldn't get in on the salvation the Messiah would bring, the rabbis said, were those who denied resurrection, which meant that they believed the Sadducees were outside salvation, or denied the divine origin of the law, or those who live for nothing but their flesh or those who were heretics or those who verbalized the name of God, those who said tetragrammaton, Yahweh.

 Those were the only exceptions to salvation.
-They really did have this illusion all the way along that when the Messiah came they would all be saved.
-Even though their form of religion was apostasy.
+They really did have this illusion all the way along that when the Messiah came they would all be saved, even though their form of religion was apostasy.
 And if they knew anything about their history, they should have known that salvation wasn't widespread in the past.
 It wasn't widespread in the past in the world.
 And when God destroyed the sinful world only eight people escaped divine judgment.
-Only eight people were righteous before God by faith, by grace; Noah's wife and their sons and wives.
-The rest of the world population numbering in the millions could be as high as eight or ten million were all catapulted into eternal judgment.
+Only eight people were righteous before God by faith, by grace; Noah, his wife and their sons and wives.
+The rest of the world population — numbering in the millions, could be as high as eight or ten million — were all catapulted into eternal judgment.
 It was a few then.

 It recognizes that some people are being saved.
 It just questions how many.
 And Jesus knew the statistical answer by the way.
 He knew the answer.
 He knows how many people are saved.
 He knows who's written in His book.
 He says, "I know my sheep."
 But the question is not relevant and He acknowledges that it's not relevant by ignoring it.
 People are always into numbers and statistics.
 That's still going on today.
 There's all kind of statistical approaches to missions these days.
 But numbers and statistics are irrelevant and the answer to the question that Jesus gives is so important.
 Look at the answer.